SpicyMarinara/SpicyMarinara.github.io/README.md

 [Pixi](https://pixibots.neocities.org/) | The grandparent of prompting.
 One of my biggest inspirations [Nemo Preset](https://github.com/NemoVonNirgend/NemoPresetExt) | Personally, I find this preset too big and unnecessarily bloated, but it's still a very well-written and well-thought-out preset!
 If large token numbers and customization options don't scare you, I suggest checking this one out
 [Celia](https://leafcanfly.neocities.org/) | Customizable, creative, overall a great prompt.
-Plus, Celia is cute
+Plus, Celia is cute [AI Presets](https://discord.gg/GxwmKtSJV2) **ᴺᴱᵂ** | Discord server containing many great prompts from amazing creators such as Loggo, Gerodot, Ashu, Chi-Bi, Nara, and others.

 ## SillyTavern Themes

 Theme | Description
 :----: | :----:
 [MoonlitEchoes](https://github.com/RivelleDays/SillyTavern-MoonlitEchoesTheme) | It's the one I'm currently using, and the one you can see on my screenshots!
 It's beautiful, I absolutely recommend it
-[NemoEngine](https://github.com/NemoVonNirgend/NemoPresetExt/) **ᴺᴱᵂ** | Very convenient for prompt management, allows you to play videos and streams as a background for your chats (with sound), and improves on tabs' design.
+[NemoEngine](https://github.com/NemoVonNirgend/NemoPresetExt/) | Very convenient for prompt management, allows you to play videos and streams as a background for your chats (with sound), and improves on tabs' design.

 ## Discord Buddy